urbit/azimuth-js/docs/api.md

 <a name="getWithdrawLimit"></a>

 ## getWithdrawLimit ⇒ <code>Promise.&lt;Number&gt;</code>
-Return the amount of stars a participant is allowed to withdraw from their commitment at the current time.
+Return the amount of stars a participant is allowed to withdraw from one of their batches at the current time.

 **Kind**: global variable
 **Returns**: <code>Promise.&lt;Number&gt;</code> - the withdraw limit.